-Formative experiences can shape people's behavior for decades.
-We document a striking feature about those who came of driving age during the oil crises of the 1970s: they drive to work less in the year 2000.
-The effect is not specific to these cohorts; we exploit price variation over time and across states to show that gasoline price changes experienced between ages 15 and 18 generally shift several margins of later-life travel behavior.
-Effects are not explained by recessions, income, or costly skill acquisition.
-Instead, they likely reflect early formation of preferences for driving or persistent changes in its perceived cost.
-These findings are inconsistent with recency bias, habit formation, and mental plasticity.
+Formative experiences shape behavior for decades.
+We document a striking feature about those who came of driving age during the oil crises of the 1970s: they drive less in the year 2000.
+The effect is not specific to these cohorts; price variation over time and across states indicates that gasoline price changes between ages 15-18 generally shift later-life travel behavior.
+Effects are not explained by recessions, income, or costly skill acquisition and are inconsistent with recency bias, mental plasticity and standard habit-formation models.
+Instead, they likely reflect formation of preferences for driving or persistent changes in its perceived cost.